DOS Command Reference

 /R Reverse the sort order.

-/A Sort by raw ASCII order instead of the active country/collation table.
+/A Sort in ASCII order, and not with the active country table.

 GSWMODE